 People get arrested every day, and you’re not alone in worrying about your loved one.
-Someone getting arrested can be hard a hard thing to deal with especially when you care about them.
+Someone getting arrested can be hard a hard thing to deal with, especially when you care about them.
 Follow the steps in this article to navigate this stressful time.

 How Do I Find Out if Someone Has Been Arrested?

-What to Do When Someone Gets Arrested
+What to Do When Someone Is Arrested

 After being arrested, your loved one will get one phone call.
 When they call you, it’s important they do not say anything incriminating.
 Phone calls can be monitored and recorded, and this information can be used against them.
-You can ask where they are being held and what the charges are but avoid asking anything beyond that.
+You can ask where they are being held and the charges, but avoid asking anything beyond that.
 Let them know you are taking care of things on the outside so you can get them out of jail as soon as possible.

 1. Talk to the District Attorney’s Office

-2. The Arraignment
+2. Attend Arraignment Hearing

-3. The Bondsman
+3. Contact A Bondsman

-4. Hire an Experienced Lawyer
+4. Hire an Experienced Attorney

-When facing imprisonment, the life of your loved one is in your hands.
-If you need a criminal defense lawyer in Houston, please contact the Law Offices of Kretzer and Volberding P.C. today to schedule a consultation.
+If your loved one was arrested and needs legal help, please contact the Law Offices of Seth Kretzer today to schedule a consultation.